adobe/spectrum-css/.changeset/strong-pianos-work.md

 In addition to other small token and minor style changes, there were several new features that were added to this version of menu, including:

-- A thumbnail can now be can now used in place of an icon
+- A thumbnail can now be used in place of an icon
 - A section description can now be included below the menu section heading
 - The actions area previously held action switches for multi-select, and in this version, an external link action icon can be included in that area